-If the async clause is not present, there is an implicit barrier at the end of the accelerator serial region, and the execution of the local thread will not proceed until the gang has reached the end of the serial region.
+If the async clause does not appear, there is an implicit barrier at the end of the accelerator serial region, and the execution of the local thread will not proceed until the gang has reached the end of the serial region.

-If there is no default (none) clause on the construct, the compiler will implicitly determine data 686 attributes for variables that are referenced in the compute construct that do not have predetermined 687 data attributes and do not appear in a data clause on the compute construct, a lexically containing 688 data construct, or a visible declare directive.
-If there is no default (present) clause on 689 the construct, an array or variable of aggregate data type referenced in the serial construct that 690 does not appear in a data clause for the construct or any enclosing data construct will be treated as if it appeared in a copy clause for the serial construct.
-If there is a default (present) 692 clause on the construct, the compiler will implicitly treat all arrays and variables of aggregate data 693 type without predetermined data attributes as if they appeared in a present clause.
-A scalar 694 variable referenced in the serial construct that does not appear in a data clause for the construct 695 or any enclosing data construct will be treated as if it appeared in a firstprivate clause.
-696
+If there is no default (none) clause on the construct, the compiler will implicitly determine data attributes for variables that are referenced in the compute construct that do not have predetermined data attributes and do not appear in a data clause on the compute construct, a lexically containing data construct, or a visible declare directive.
+If there is no default (present) clause on the construct, an array or composite variable referenced in the serial construct that does not appear in a data clause for the construct or any enclosing data construct will be treated as if it appeared in a copy clause for the serial construct.
+If there is a default (present) clause on the construct, the compiler will implicitly treat all arrays and composite variables without predetermined data attributes as if they appeared in a present clause.
+A scalar variable referenced in the serial construct that does not appear in a data clause for the construct or any enclosing data construct will be treated as if it appeared in a firstprivate clause.